"So then I says to the guy, 'leave the gun, take the Canolli."

 Under law, an attorney cannot be required to provide attorney client privileged information to a plaintiff in a law suit, such as a creditor, or to a government agency (our friends at the IRS) except in certain scenarios.

 Below are a couple of common situations where you may lose attorney client privileges and a few tips on how to make sure your confidential information which you provided to your lawyers doesn’t run into the exceptions.

-Keep in mind that if a third party is present in a meeting or on a conference call then that third party may be required to provide information or documents from the meeting and that your accountant, consultant or adviser can’t raise the attorney client privileged defense for you unless they are actually your attorney.
+Keep in mind that if a third party is present in a meeting or on a conference call, then that third party may be required to provide information or documents from the meeting.
+That person can’t raise the attorney-client privileged defense for you unless they are actually your attorney.